-However, over the longer term – say over the scale of months or years – if you keep doing this, then you increase your risk of problems that are associated with higher calorie diets such as becoming overweight, Type II diabetes, etc.
+However, over the long term – say over the scale of months or years – if you keep doing this, then you increase your risk of problems that are associated with higher calorie diets such as becoming overweight, Type II diabetes, etc.

 What’s your purpose?

 So think about why you’re doing this.
 Is it a short term irregular habit – in which it would be fine every now and again.
 Or is this a permanent habit where you need to do this long term?
-If it is long term you will need to balance your addition carb intake with some intentional exercise.
+If it is the long term you will need to balance your addition carb intake with some intentional exercise.

 Photo by Jason Briscoe on Unsplash

 Chris Everingham lives and breathes health & fitness.